Claire Forlani: Career

-Forlani's parents moved to San Francisco in 1993, to allow for wider casting opportunities in Hollywood films.
+Forlani's parents moved to San Francisco in 1993 to allow for wider casting opportunities in Hollywood films.
 Subsequently, she was cast in the television mini-series JFK: Reckless Youth and the film Police Academy: Mission to Moscow (1994).
 In 1995, she played Brandi Svenning in Mallrats.
 In 1996, Forlani appeared in a supporting role as Sean Connery's daughter in the film The Rock.

 She continued to appear in both widely released and smaller-budget films, such as Basquiat, directed by Julian Schnabel.
 In 1998, she starred with Anthony Hopkins and Brad Pitt in Meet Joe Black.
 The following year, 1999, she starred with Ben Stiller and Geoffrey Rush in Mystery Men.
 In 2000, she starred with Freddie Prinze Jr., Amanda Detmer, and Jason Biggs in the romantic comedy Boys and Girls.
 In 2001, she appeared opposite Ryan Phillippe and Tim Robbins in Antitrust, a thriller released in January 2001.

 Forlani was the new face of L'Oréal in 2001.
 She has been ranked no. 51 (2000) and no. 89 (2001) in Stuff magazine's "100 Sexiest Women", no. 85 (2001) in FHM magazine's "100 Sexiest Women" and was one of "Hot 100 Babes" in Loaded.

 In 2003, she co-starred with Jackie Chan in The Medallion.
 In 2005, she appeared in Green Street Hooligans, with Charlie Hunnam and Elijah Wood.
 In Hallam Foe (2007), she starred with Jamie Bell and Ciarán Hinds.
 In 2006, she joined the cast of CSI: NY in a recurring role as medical examiner, Dr. Peyton Driscoll.

 In February 2007, she portrayed Tori Bodeen in the film version of Nora Roberts's best-selling book Carolina Moon.
 In 2008, she starred opposite Daniel Craig in Flashbacks of a Fool.
+She acted in the independent film Amazing Racer (2009), with Julianne Michelle; the film did not have a theatrical release, and distributed directly to home video.
 In 2011, she played Queen Igraine in Camelot.

-In 2010, Forlani made an appearance on NCIS: Los Angeles as Agent Lauren Hunter, replacing Henrietta Lange (Linda Hunt) temporarily as the operations director at NCIS for the end of season 2.
+In 2010, Forlani appeared on NCIS: Los Angeles as Agent Lauren Hunter, temporarily replacing Henrietta Lange (Linda Hunt) as the operations director at NCIS at the end of season 2.
 She later appeared in season 3's finale.
 In 2016, the second episode of season seven of Hawaii Five-0 introduced Alicia Brown, a retired criminal profiler portrayed by Forlani.

 Personal life

 On 8 June 2007, Forlani married Scottish actor Dougray Scott in Italy.
+They have a son born in 2014.

 In 2017, Forlani revealed that she had "escaped" Harvey Weinstein five times, including twice in a hotel, and that she had a "disgusting" experience with the producer.

-Claire and Dougray Scott have a son born 2014.